Eden Park railway station

 Opened in 1882 by the South Eastern Railway, it is the first station along the branch line from Elmers End to Hayes and still has most of its original wooden buildings, surviving an arson attempt by the suffragettes in 1913 and a partial rebuilding in 1922.

 History

 Early years (1882–1923)

-Eden Park was built when the branch from the Mid-Kent Railway at Elmers End to Hayes was built and opened on 29 May 1882.
+Eden Park was built by the West Wickham & Hayes Railway, at the same time as the branch from the Mid-Kent Railway at Elmers End to Hayes; it was opened on 29 May 1882.